 2.4 Spectroscopy

-It was obvious from the onset of the system’s development that the phycosphere would best be modeled through a photobioreactor and thus was evident that spectroscopic methods needed to be levaraged to probe the system.
-Spectroscopy is the general study of the interaction between light energy and matter and many sub-fields exist which take advantage of particular bandwidths of the electromagnetic spectrum.
-Matter can either absorb, transmit, or itself emit (fluoresce or phosphoresce) light of different wavelengths and these interactions can be measured thus allowing researchers to infer that matter’s intrinsic properties [cit the spectrometry papers].
-The schematic in FigureX below highlights a typical set-up.
-Light at specific wavelength of radiation are passed through a sample in a vessel of known dimensions and the resulting light is measured by a detector.
+It was obvious from the onset of the system’s development that the phycosphere would best be modeled through a photo bioreactor.
+It was evident that spectroscopic methods needed to be leveraged to probe the system.
+Spectroscopy is the general study of the interaction between light energy and matter with many sub-fields taking advantage of particular bandwidths of the electromagnetic spectrum.
+Matter can either absorb, transmit, or itself emit (fluoresce or phosphoresce) light of different wavelengths.
+These interactions can be measured thus allowing researchers to infer the matter’s intrinsic properties [cit the spectrometry papers].
+The schematic in FigureX highlights a typical set-up.
+Light at a specific wavelength of radiation is passed through a sample in a vessel of known dimensions, and a detector measures the resulting light.